-Succotash Recipe – Just what is Succotash?
-Learn how to make this Southern comfort food staple recipe filled with okra, diced tomatoes, corn and flavorful bacon and so much deliciousness.
+This is the PERFECT Southern Succotash Recipe!
+Just what is Succotash?
+Learn how to make this Southern comfort food staple side dish filled with fresh okra, diced tomatoes, corn and flavorful bacon and so much deliciousness.
+If you want more delicious corn, try my Southern Fried Corn recipe , Okra and Tomatoes, or for even more Okra, you gotta try my Pickled Okra and Fried Okra!!

 While its roots aren’t inherently Southern, Succotash can be found not only on most restaurant menus but on the kitchen tables of families all across the South.
 The additions of okra, diced tomatoes, fried onions and roasted corn add the flavors of the South that are both comforting and familiar.